Studying at PhD level

 4. Make an application

-Once you have identified a research area of interest with a potential supervisor, please apply using the PhD and professional doctorate online application programme.
+Once you have identified a research area of interest with a potential supervisor, please apply for a PhD in Law using the online application system.
 This allows you to complete the necessary information and attach copies of relevant documents, including the details of two appropriate referees.
 Proposals should be 1-2 A4 pages and relate to an area of expertise in the Department.

 Although you will be working with a specific department or supervisor, all PhD applications have to be made centrally.
 We will acknowledge your application and then pass it on to the appropriate school or department.

 Although most new students join the PhD programme in October, it is possible to start your studies at any point during the academic year.